A man writing on a notebook

 The answer influences the type of van to go for.

 Stealth camping: this is parking in urban areas.
-It’s called ‘stealth’ because sleeping in a vehicle is illegal in most states (legal in New York City, though, just so you know).
+It’s called ‘stealth’ because sleeping in a vehicle is illegal in most states.
 You would likely need a newer, ubiquitous cargo van that does not draw attention or suspicion.

 What are your ‘must-haves’?